-- 2. Review the Installing AREDN Firmware documentation and follow the steps for the First Install procedure that is appropriate for your node model. - For Ubiquiti and TP-LINK models you will be uploading the factory firmware. - For Mikrotik models you will boot using the vmlinux-initramfs.elf file (which you rename to rb.elf) and then immediately apply the sysupgrade.bin firmware image. - For GL.iNet models you will use the recovery procedure to upload the sysupgrade.bin firmware image.
+- 2. Review the Installing AREDN Firmware documentation and follow the steps for the First Install procedure that is appropriate for your node model. - For Ubiquiti and TP-LINK models you will be uploading the FACTORY firmware. - For Mikrotik models you will boot using the KERNEL file (which you rename to rb.elf) and then immediately apply the SYSUPGRADE firmware image. - For GL.iNet models you will use the recovery procedure to upload the SYSUPGRADE firmware image.

-Another possible way to downgrade firmware between architectures is to enable Dangerous Up-grade under the Advanced Configuration settings.
+Another possible way to downgrade firmware between architectures is to enable Dangerous Upgrade under the Advanced Configuration settings.
 Setting this to ON will disable the normal firmware compatibility checks that are done automatically during the firmware install process.
 This should allow your node to install a firmware image that uses a legacy architecture.

-After downgrading your node's firmware you will then continue the process for entering your callsign and configuring the node's settings, as explained in the Basic Setup section.
+After downgrading your node's firmware you will then continue the process for entering your call-sign and configuring the node's settings, as explained in the Basic Setup section.

-CHAPTER TWENTYFIVE
+TWENTYFIVE